Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 1. Home Sweet Home

 Where do you usually want to be when you’re not feeling well or having PMS symptoms?
-For me, I want to be at home.
-There is nothing like cuddling up in your bed or on your couch in your home when you’re not feeling well.
+I want to be at home.
+There is nothing like cuddling up in bed or on the couch at home when you’re not feeling well.
 And guess what?
-When you’re in labor, you feel so much better at home, and your body responds better to it too.
-You know where the bathroom is (and who has used it), where the kitchen is and what food and drinks you have, and you aren’t confined to a small space.
-You have your whole home all to yourself, and you don’t have to share it with anyone else but your support team at your most vulnerable time.
+When you’re in labor, you feel so much better at home, and your body responds better to it, too.
+You know where the bathroom is (and who has used it), where the kitchen is, and what food and drinks you have, and you aren’t confined to a small space.
+You have your whole home all to yourself, and you don’t have to share it with anyone else, except your support team, at your most vulnerable time.
 Here are some great benefits of being at home:

 You don’t have to drive anywhere.